User Interface#

 Copy Paste object properties#

-In Editor mode, you can copy properties from selected object and paste them onto another.
+In Design mode, you can copy components properties from current object and paste them onto another.

 Copy and paste in Property panel

-Each component type uses a specific clipboard, so you can copy Transform, Physics and Appearance properties successively, for example.
-Then, you can select another object and corresponding component -- here Transform, Physics or Appearance -- and paste successively the properties.
+Each component type uses a specific and unique copy buffer.
+So you can copy Transform, Physics and Appearance properties successively, for example.
+Then, you can select another object, go to corresponding component type (must be the same type, here Transform, Physics or Appearance) and paste successively the properties.

-To copy and paste multiple components in Edition mode:
+To copy and paste multiple components when in Design mode:

-- In the source component, click the mini-menu
+- In the Inspector panel, in the source component, click the mini-menu

-button, then select Copy, - If needed, do this for other relevant source components,
+button, then select Copy. - If needed, do this for other relevant source components, one after another.

-- In the corresponding target component, click the mini-menu
+- In the corresponding target component (must be the same), click the mini-menu

 button again and select Paste.
 Values are replaced. - Repeat for each other relevant target component, if applicable.

-To copy transform values (Translation, Rotation, Scale) from Simulation mode to Edition mode, see Copy Transform workflow in What can I do in Simulation mode section.
+To copy transform values (Translation, Rotation, Scale) from Simulation mode to Edition mode, see Copy Transform in simulation workflow in What can I do in Simulation mode section.

 Located to the left of the Menu Bar, you will find the main menu with Project, Edit, Object, and Help drop-down menus.